acidonper/ocp-gitops-argocd-with-vault-secrets/README.md

 oc apply -f argocd-app.yaml
 ```

-Once the ArgoCD instance and the ArgoCD application are created, it will be possible to review the information included in the respective secret with the information saved in Vault:
+Once the Argo CD instance and the Argo CD application are created, it will be possible to review the information included in the respective secret with the information saved in Vault:

 ```$bash
 oc project argocd